davidpodhola/osgi-starterkit/README.md

 Bare minimum starting point for OSGi based web apps also with [H2 database](www.h2database.com) provider and [chakram](http://dareid.github.io/chakram/) JavaScript REST API integration tests.

 ## Quick start
+0. Install all the prerequisities, mainly [Gradle](https://gradle.org/)
 1. `git clone` this repo then `gradle syncLibs`;
-2. `gradle build` to compile the provided sample subprojects;
+2. `gradle build` to compile the provided sample subprojects; The resulting jars are copied to `runtime/bundle/hot-deploy/subprojects` folder.
 3. in a separate terminal `./start.sh` to start the OSGi Runtime;
 4. `(cd integration_tests; npm i)` to install the integration tests dependencies
 4. `(cd integration_tests; ./run.sh)` to run the integration tests